bluesky/tiled/docs/source/tutorials/navigation.md

 DictView({'animal': 'dog', 'color': 'red'})
 ```

-See a later tutorial for how to search Nodes with queries.
+See a later tutorial for how to search Containers with queries.